 To be sure, the Court agrees with DynCorp's acknowledgement that in a "typical enforcement action," the Qatari Court of Cassation's ruling would have no impact on this Court's analysis of whether confirmation of the Award should be denied in this instance.
-The plain language of Article V(1)(e) is unambiguous; for the Court to refuse to confirm the Award, it would have to find not only that the Award was set aside by a "competent authority," but also that the "competent authority" was located in "the country in which, or under the [arbitral] law of which, that award was made."
+For the Court to deny confirmation of the Award under Article V(1)(e), it would have to find not only that the Award was set aside by a "competent authority," but also that the "competent authority" was located in "the country in which, or under the [arbitral] law of which, that award was made."
 New York Convention, art.
 V(1)(e).
 Neither party disputes that the seat of the arbitration was Paris, France, or that the arbitration was governed by the ICC Rules.
 See Am.
 Pet. ¶ 35 (quoting Pet'r's Mem., Ex.
 W (Terms of Reference) at 6) (agreement by the parties that Qatari law governs questions of substantive law, while the ICC Rules "shall apply to the [a]rbitration procedure").
 Thus, the only competent tribunals empowered under the New York Convention to set aside the Award are those located in France, not Qatar.